Events and Activities

 The Café is free of charge and promotes inclusion for all.

-Funded by LifePath, Inc, the Church Street Home Fund, and the
+Funded by LifePath, Inc, the Church Street Home Fund, Executive Office of Elder Affairs, and the Friends of the Council on Aging

 Grief Support Group for Elders

-Senior Dining at Lynn’s Luncheonette
+Senior Dining at Pam’s Luncheonette

 Enjoy a nutritious and tasty lunch in the company of others.
 Lifepath, Inc, of Greenfield provides a congregate lunch on Tuesdays and Wednesdays at Athol Senior Center for those 60 and older and/or disabled.
-Wednesdays feature Lynn’s popular surprise “Mystery Dessert”!
+Wednesdays feature Pam’s popular surprise “Mystery Dessert”!

 To reserve, please sign up by 9:00 AM the day before the Tuesday or Wednesday you wish to dine by calling the Senior Center at 978-249-8986.

-Lunch is served at noon and a $3 donation is welcome.
+Lunch is served at noon and a $3.50 donation is welcome.

-Please call for an appointment
+Please call for an appointment * Fee $8

 Fitness Classes